 Unesco (United Nations Organization for Education, Science and Culture) Bangkok, the United Nations (UN) agency charged with monitoring press freedom globally was equally unaware of the requirement.

-However, high profile international attorney and the legal counsel responsible for advising the Thailand red-shirt (the United Front for Democracy against Dictatorship (UDD)) movement following the 2010 RTA crackdown on protesters said the denial of protective clothing for journalists and emergency medical personnel “is breaching basic human rights”.
+However, Robert Amsterdam, high profile international attorney and the legal counsel advising the Thailand red-shirt (United Front for Democracy against Dictatorship (UDD)) movement following the 2010 RTA crackdown on protesters said the denial of protective clothing for journalists and emergency medical personnel “is breaching basic human rights”.

 That the FCCT or TJA have taken little interest in the basic human rights of journalists having access to this type of protective clothing is also lost in translation.
 Clearly dead members pay no dues, but if neither are actively pursuing one of the prime requirements of journalists – the ability to work safely and legally – the purpose of membership also seems lost in translation.